Ultrasound evidence for a two-component superconducting order parameter in Sr$_2$RuO$_4$

+Based on these symmetry arguments, further developed in this paper, we have performed measurements of longitudinal and transverse sound velocities in \Sr~across the superconducting transition down to 40~mK.
+The initial measurements \cite{Lupien02} have been confirmed only recently using a different spectrometer (see SI section 2) and by a complementary technique \cite{Ghosh20}.

 Table~\ref{tab3} shows the different acoustic modes with the directions of sound propagation and polarization of the transducer.
 The value of the sound velocity is obtained from the echo spacing at low temperature ($T$ = 4~K) and can be converted to elastic constants using $\rho$=5.95~g/cm$^3$.
 They are in good agreement with resonant ultrasound spectroscopy measurements \cite{Paglione02,Barber19,Ghosh20}.
 Fig.~\ref{Fig1}a and Fig.~\ref{Fig1}b show the temperature dependence of the sound velocity for the longitudinal mode $c_{11}$ and the transverse mode ($c_{11}$-$c_{12}$)/2, respectively.
-Red circles (open squares) correspond to measurement in the superconducting (normal) state.
+Red circles (open squares) correspond to measurements in the superconducting (normal) state.
 Fig.~\ref{Fig1}c and Fig.~\ref{Fig1}d show the difference between the superconducting state and the normal state for the two modes.
 A discontinuity is expected at $T_c$ for the longitudinal mode, $c_{11}$.
-From the Ehrenfest relation, we estimate the magnitude of this drop to be $\Delta c_{11} / c_{11} \approx 4$~ppm (see S.I.).
-This small discontinuity is thus hidden by the strong softening of the longitudinal constant in the superconducting state ($\approx$ 80~ppm between $T_c$ and $T \rightarrow 0$).
+We estimate the magnitude of this drop to be $\Delta c_{11} / c_{11} \approx 2$~ppm.
+This rough estimation is based on the Ehrenfest relation, that links the jump of the sound velocity with the jump of the specific heat and the strain dependence of $T_c$ (see SI section 3).
+This small discontinuity at $T_c$ is thus hidden by the strong softening of the longitudinal constant in the superconducting state ($\approx$ 80~ppm between $T_c$ and $T \rightarrow 0$).
 A similar, but even stronger softening is observed for the transverse mode ($c_{11}$-$c_{12}$)/2, below $T_c$ (Fig.~\ref{Fig1}b).
-These results are qualitatively in agreement with previous measurements \cite{Matsui01, Okuda02} (but the absolute value of their elastic constants differs from ours \footnote{Note that T. Suzuki and I. Ishii remeasured and confirmed recently the values of the elastic constants that are similar to the ones presented in the present paper.}).
+These results are qualitatively in agreement with previous measurements \cite{Matsui01, Okuda02} but the absolute value of their elastic constants differs from ours \cite{Suzuki}.